 But if the DUI suspect suffers from GERD or acid reflux, this can cause semi-digested alcohol to regurgitate into the throat and mouth.
 The resulting “mouth alcohol” can get blown into the breath machine.
 When this happens, the breath machine renders an erroneously high BAC.
 For example, someone with a true BAC of .06 can blow a .16.

-If you took a breath test and you suffer from GERD, acid reflex or frequent heartburn, discuss this fact with your Las Vegas DUI lawyer.
+If you took a breath test and you suffer from GERD, acid reflux or frequent heartburn, discuss this fact with your Las Vegas DUI lawyer.
 Your true BAC may be much lower than what the police reports say.

 13. The Alleged BAC is Inconsistent with the Other Evidence